gmbharath12/Tagged-/README.md

 Tagged
 =======

-My first sample app using Facebook Graph API.
-Compatible on iOS 7.
-I would be making more improvements for the app.
-Please download Facebook SDK from developer's portal and add Facebook SDK into your xcode project..
+My first iOS app using Facebook Graph API.
+Compatible with iOS 7.
+I would be making more improvements.
+Please download Facebook SDK from Facebook's developer portal and add it to the project..